The Lincoln Train

-"The Lincoln Train" is an alternate history short story published by Maureen F. McHugh, published in April 1995.
+"The Lincoln Train" is an alternate history short story by Maureen F. McHugh that was first published in April 1995.
 It is collected in volume 31 of the Nebula Awards anthologies, in Alternate Tyrants (1997), and in Best of the Best: 20 Years of the Year's Best Science Fiction (2005).

 Plot summary

 The story follows Clara Corbett, a teen-aged girl from Mississippi who is being forcibly removed from her home following the end of the American Civil War.
 Clara is from a slave-owning family, and is boarding the train with her mother when the latter suddenly dies.
 Travelling alone, Clara is approached by Elizabeth Loudon, and they travel together to St. Louis.
 Clara initially fears that Elizabeth is an adventuress who will kidnap her and take her to parts unknown, but she is a Quaker and a member of an Underground Railroad network that rescues people in Clara's situation.
 Clara journeys with her, her final destination being her sister Julia's home in Tennessee.
 As she tries to offer help to the Quakers, however, Elizabeth grows cold and rebuffs her, stating that "there are no slavers in [their] ranks."